araffin/academic-kickstart/content/post/tune-sac-isaac-sim/index.md

 This concludes the journey I started a few months ago to make SAC work on a massively parallel simulator.
 During this adventure, I addressed a common issue that prevents SAC-like algorithms from working in these environments: the use of an unbounded action space.
-In the end, with a proper action space and tuned hyperparameters, SAC[^well-tqc] is now competitive with PPO in terms of training time on a large collection of locomotion environments.
+In the end, with a proper action space and tuned hyperparameters, SAC is now competitive with PPO in terms of training time on a large collection of locomotion environments.
 It is also much more sample efficient than PPO, though it has not yet fully solved the most complex environments (help is welcome).
 I hope my voyage encourages others to use SAC in their experiments and unlock fine-tuning on real robots after pretraining in simulation.